AndriiSolomka/SelfAssessment/Skills/Programming.md

   - Pure function: 🖐️ used
   - Lambda expression: 🖐️ used
   - Side effects: 👂 heard
-  - Closure: 👂 heard
+  - Closure: 🖐️ used
   - Partial application: 👂 heard
   - Currying: 👂 heard
-  - Higher order: 👂 heard
+  - Higher order: 🖐️ used
   - Recursion: 🖐️ used
   - Tail call optimisation
   - Callback: 🖐️ used